forza-painter/forza-painter/README.md

 - `A-Dawg#0001`

 ### What is this for?:
-Any image → Forza Horizon 5 (Vinyl Group)
+Any image → Forza Horizon 5 Vinyl Group (More versions of Forza coming)

 ### Does this work for the Steam version or the Microsoft Store version?
 It supports both!
 And it should work for older and future releases too thanks to pattern scanning.